 Many descendants of early settlers are still in the area today, evident by the area's "Century Farms" – family farms operated for at least 100 years.
 Families pass their skills and knowledge onto the next generation and new homes are built next to the old.

 The local economy is based mainly on cattle ranching, farming, the USDA Forest Service, and recreational tourism.
 The ZX Ranch, which is headquartered south of Paisley, is one of the largest working cattle ranches in North America and is home to over 100 varieties of birds.
 Mule deer, pronghorn, bobcat, cougar, and coyote also roam the land.

 Ranching is a primary occupation in Lake County.
 Many buckaroos settled in this area to work ranches and some still ride a horse to get the job done.
 Night and day, they cared for the cattle, birthing calves in freezing temperatures, and keeping an eye open for predatory coyotes and mountain lions.

 Location.
 42° 41.58′ N, 120° 32.692′ W. Marker is in Paisley, Oregon, in Lake County.
 Marker is at the intersection of Fremont Highway (Oregon Route 31) and Chewaucan Street, on the right when traveling north on Fremont Highway.
+Marker is located within the Oregon Outback Scenic Byway kiosk, just north of the highway on the west side of Chewaucan Street.
 Touch for map.
-Marker is located within the Oregon Outback Scenic Byway kiosk, just north of the highway on the west side of Chewaucan Street.
 Marker is in this post office area: Paisley OR 97636, United States of America.
+Touch for directions.